irfanhakim-as/linux-wiki/topics/touchpad.md

 - [PSA for Firefox users: set MOZ_USE_XINPUT2=1 to enable macOS-like smooth scrolling](https://www.reddit.com/r/linux/comments/72mfv8/psa_for_firefox_users_set_moz_use_xinput21_to)

 ### Steps

-> [!NOTE]
-> This is intended for the Mozilla Firefox and Mozilla Thunderbird Flatpak and the X11 graphics platform.

 1. Add the following [Environment Variable](flatpak.md#add-permission-overrides) to the **Firefox** Flatpak app using **Flatseal**: